VBA Code to Send Emails From Excel

 Set EmailItem = EmailApp.CreateItem(olMailItem) 'To launch new outlook email

 Now we need to be aware of what are the items we have while writing an email.
-The first thing is we need to decide for whom we are sending the email.
-So for this, we need to access “TO” property.
+The first thing is we need to decide to whom we are sending the email.
+So for this, we need to access the “TO” property.

 EmailItem.To = "Hi@gmail.com"

 After addressing the main receiver, if you would like to CC anyone in the email, we can use the “CC” property.

 After the CC, we can set the BCC email id as well.

 EmailItem.BCC = "firstname.lastname@example.org"

 Now we need to include the Subject of the email we are sending.

 Now we need to write the body of the email by using HTML Body type.